croservices/cro-webapp/README.md

 Which leaves the current default target in place.
 Should the current target itself be `Iterable`, it is permissible to write simply `<@_>...</@_>`.

+If the opening and closing iteration tags are the only thing on the line, then no output will be generated for those lines, making the output more pleasant.

 #### Conditionals

 The `<?$foo>...</?>` ("if") and `<!$foo>...</!>` ("unless") may be used for